 As children are progressing in abilities and stages, Children's Village will consult with families and caregivers on transitioning them to the next class.
+The site Director or Assistant Director will inform the child's family about the changing of the classrooms and timeline for the transition.
 This might involve phone conversations, meetings with families and caregivers or progress reports.
 We will begin the process of meeting new friends by visiting the "new" class with short visits, taking the lead from the child.
 If possible, a familiar face from the "old" class will visit with them, to help ease the transition.